Course Descriptions

 • Explain and apply the principles of structured design to solve problems.

-• Identify the appropriate use of operators including arithmetic, relational, logical operators, assignment, etc.
+• Use operators including arithmetic, relational, logical operators, assignment, etc.

-• Describe various data types as well as data structures used in variables and objects.
+• Use various data types as well as data structures for variables in programs.

-• Explain and use sequence, decision, and iteration control structures.
+• Use sequence, decision, and iteration control structures to solve programming tasks.

-• Apply the documentation process throughout the program life cycle.
+• Use the documentation process throughout the program life cycle.

 Course Description: This course focuses on the impact brought upon our society by computers and its related technologies.
 Issues related to privacy, ethics, law, encryption, copyright, computer crimes, professional ethics and responsibilities will be critically examined.